Peierls instability for systems with several Fermi surfaces: an example from the chiral Gross-Neveu model: NJL model with two different Fermion densities

 We now turn to the results of our calculation.
 We have chosen three values for the fraction $\nu$ of the $N$ fermion flavors with the higher density, $\nu =$ 1/4, 1/2, and 3/4.
 These are the same values for which we have shown the dispersion relation before rescaling, see Fig.~\ref{fig2}.
 For the same value of $\kappa$, these figures could also be used for the rescaled potential except for a relabeling of the axes ($k \to \lambda k, E \to \lambda E+q$).
 All calculations were done for $\rho_1=0$, since the results for any finite $\rho_1$ can be obtained using Eq.~(\ref{4.6}).

 The central result is a plot of the energy density vs. fermion density ($\rho=\nu \rho_2$), Fig.~\ref{fig3}, for three values of $\nu$.
 All three curves start form the renormalized vacuum energy density, $-1/4\pi$, at zero density and quickly approach the value for free, massless fermions, ${\cal E}= \pi \rho^2/2 \nu$, at high densities.
 As a matter of fact, at this scale one can hardly see the difference between this calculation and an alternative one based on homogeneous condensates (see Appendix B, Fig.~\ref{fig11}).
 To highlight the differences between both approaches indicative of the Peierls effect, we therefore zoom into the small density region in Figs.~\ref{fig4}, \ref{fig5}.
 The fat, solid curves are the result of the full calculation using the twisted kink crystal potential.
 We have also included the results for $\nu=1$ corresponding to the standard chiral spiral in Fig.~\ref{fig5}, where only a single fermion component is left.
 The thin lines refer to the homogeneous calculation.
 As discussed in Appendix B, they exhibit a first order phase transition at some critical density (marked by a circle) where the fermion mass drops from the vacuum value 1 to a smaller, finite value.
 Below this point, one is in a mixed phase characterized by a linear behaviour of ${\cal E}$ vs. $\rho$ (thin dashed line).
-This line is tangential to the thin curve beginning at the critical density, as expected from a Maxwell construction, and given by
+This line is tangential to the thin curve beginning at the critical density, as expected from a Maxwell construction.
+We have also drawn a dotted line segment corresponding to the expected behavior of the full calculation near $\rho=0$,

 The mass of the single twisted kink with occupation fraction $\nu$ is taken from the original reference \cite{L18}.
 The fact that it yields the correct low density behavior of the crystal calculation is a useful independent test of our results.
 The discrepancy between the full calculation (with gapped spectrum) and the homogeneous one diminishes with decreasing $\nu$, becoming almost negligible at $\nu=1/4$.
 Nevertheless, the accuracy of the present calculation is sufficient to demonstrate that the full calculation always yields a lower result, proving that a kind of ``double Peierls effect" is at work.